I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 These building blocks and components are elaborated, described and rationalized further in the next chapters, and proven and validated in the deliverable "Implementing the blueprint".

 ## Providing services

 Shared and resuable services has several beneficial effects to NSIs, both from a business and technological perspective.
 Establishing the capability and environment for establishing shared services as some prerequisites, and considerations to be taken into account.

-??
-Discoverability, governance, deployment and collaboration, scalability and accessability, security capabilites.
+The reason for

 ### Scaling capabilities for services